 Day 11 : Livingston

-Nice boat trip on the Río Dulce .
-Crossing a canyon and swimming in hot springs.
-We reach the village of Río Dulce where many sailboats come to drop anchor.
-Visit of Fort San Felipe , built in the 17th century to stop recurrent pirate attacks.
+Relaxing boat trip down the Río Dulce.
+Cross a canyon and stop for a swim in the hot springs.
+Reach the village of Río Dulce, where many sailboats come to drop anchor.
+Visit Fort San Felipe built in the 17th century to stop recurrent pirate attacks.

 Option included : private boat from Livingston to Río Dulce.
 Overnight stay at the hotel Jungle Lodge Tikal.